The University System of New Hampshire (USNH) Retirement plans are voluntary and designed to provide long-term financial security.

 If a spouse, civil union partner, or domestic partner is age 65 or older, s/he will be transitioned to the USNH Medicare Complementary Plan.

-If a Spouse, civil union partner, domestic partner, and/or dependents of the retiree is less than age 65 and eligible for coverage after the faculty/staff members reaches age 65, the faculty/staff member will contribute 50% of the total cost of the coverage.
+If a Spouse, civil union partner, domestic partner, and/or dependents of the retiree is less than age 65 and eligible for coverage after the faculty/staff members reaches age 65, the faculty/staff member will pay the same premium as active employees for a maximum of three years after the faculty/staff member's retirement date.
+Following the three years, the faculty/staff member will contribute 50% of the total cost of the coverage.

 In the event the retiree dies, the spouse, civil union partner, or domestic partner may continue in the Medicare Supplemental Plan for the rest of her/his life or until remarriage or the establishment of a new USNH-defined domestic partnership.